 While at Berkeley, I also consolidated my training in anthropology.
 I had been interested on this subject for a long time, and more strongly after I became involved in a construction project with Sieco_pai villagers in the Upper Ecuadorian Amazon.
 I became conversant in the principles of cultural anthropology at Harvard University, where I cross-registered for anthropology courses while doing my Master’s program at MIT.
 At Berkeley, I was advised by Laura Nader, a highly respected figure in American anthropology.
 I remember with appreciation Laura’s words of caution that perhaps I liked anthropology too much.
 “Everybody wants to be an anthropologist, except for the anthropologists,” she would comment ironically, encouraging me to stay in architectural practice.

-A community planning sesion in the village of Annai, in Guyana.
+A community planning session in the village of Annai, in Guyana.

 While still engaged in theory work at Berkeley, I went back to practice, once again primarily due to personal finance exigencies.
 Specifically, I began to work in low-income housing, which was the area of participatory practice I had learned from Reinhard Goethert.
 The most prominent result of that work was the Guyana Hinterland Housing Program, a national-scale housing project catered to Guyanese indigenous communities.
 In this project, I applied my own bottom-up approach to participation, which I call ethnoarchitecture.
 I continued to work on this project for many more years after Berkeley.

-The experience gained from my professional practice, added to my theoretical formation at MIT, Harvard, and Berkeley, provided me with the energy and intellectual flexibility to continue on a tireless quest to make architecture a sensible tool for social inclusion.
+The experience gained from my professional practice, added to my theoretical formation at MIT, Berkeley, and elsewhere, provided me with the energy and intellectual flexibility to continue on a tireless quest to make architecture a sensible tool for social inclusion.

 On the basis of this longstanding engagement with the subject of social design both from theory and practice, I believe that, in order to work successfully in poverty action, architects need more than design skills.
 In fact, as I demonstrate in my book, Sustainability and Privilege, with a number of striking examples, one can be a talented designer and still create work that is detrimental, both in the infrastructural and social dimensions, to people in a given community.